-Influenza-associated excess deaths among pregnant women were documented during the pandemics of 1918-1919 and 1957-1958 (99-102).
-Case reports and limited studies also indicate that pregnancy can increase the risk for serious medical complications of influenza as a result of increases in heart rate, stroke volume, and oxygen consumption; decreases in lung capacity; and changes in immunologic function (103-106).
-A study of the impact of influenza during 17 interpandemic influenza seasons demonstrated that the relative risk for hospitalization for selected cardiorespiratory conditions among pregnant women enrolled in Medicaid increased from 1.4 during weeks 14-20 of gestation to 4.7 during weeks 37-42 in comparison with women who were 1-6 months postpartum (107).
+Influenza-associated excess deaths among pregnant women were documented during the pandemics of 1918-19 and 1957-58 (118-121).
+Case reports and limited studies also indicate that pregnancy can increase the risk for serious medical complications of influenza (122-126).
+An increased risk might result from increases in heart rate, stroke volume, and oxygen consumption; decreases in lung capacity; and changes in immunologic function during pregnancy.
+A study of the impact of influenza during 17 interpandemic influenza seasons demonstrated that the relative risk for hospitalization for selected cardiorespiratory conditions among pregnant women enrolled in Medicaid increased from 1.4 during weeks 14-20 of gestation to 4.7 during weeks 37-42, in comparison with women who were 1-6 months postpartum (127).
 Women in their third trimester of pregnancy were hospitalized at a rate (i.e., 250/100,000 pregnant women) comparable with that of nonpregnant women who had high-risk medical conditions.
-By using data from this study, researchers estimated that an average of 1-2 hospitalizations could be prevented for every 1,000 pregnant women vaccinated.
+Researchers estimated that an average of 1-2 hospitalizations could be prevented for every 1,000 pregnant women vaccinated.

-Because of the increased risk for influenza-related complications, women who will be beyond the first trimester of pregnancy (>14 weeks of gestation) during the influenza season should be vaccinated.
-Certain providers prefer to administer influenza vaccine during the second trimester to avoid a coincidental association with spontaneous abortion, which is common in the first trimester, and because exposures to vaccines traditionally have been avoided during the first trimester (108).
+Because of the increased risk for influenza-related complications, women who will be beyond the first trimester of pregnancy (>14 weeks gestation) during the influenza season should be vaccinated.
+Certain providers prefer to administer influenza vaccine during the second trimester to avoid a coincidental association with spontaneous abortion, which is common in the first trimester, and because exposures to vaccines traditionally have been avoided during the first trimester (128).
 Pregnant women who have medical conditions that increase their risk for complications from influenza should be vaccinated before the influenza season, regardless of the stage of pregnancy.
-A study of influenza vaccination of >2,000 pregnant women demonstrated no adverse fetal effects associated with influenza vaccine (109).
+A study of influenza vaccination of >2,000 pregnant women demonstrated no adverse fetal effects associated with influenza vaccine (129).
 However, additional data are needed to confirm the safety of vaccination during pregnancy.

-The majority of influenza vaccine distributed in the United States contains thimerosal, a mercury-containing compound, as a preservative, but influenza vaccine with reduced thimerosal content might be available in limited quantities (see Influenza Vaccine Composition).
+The majority of influenza vaccine distributed in the United States contains thimerosal, a mercury-containing compound, as a preservative, but influenza vaccine with reduced thimerosal content is available in limited quantities (see Inactivated Influenza Vaccine Composition).
 Thimerosal has been used in U.S. vaccines since the 1930s.
 No data or evidence exists of any harm caused by the level of mercury exposure that might occur from influenza vaccination.
-Because pregnant women are at increased risk for influenza-related complications and because a substantial safety margin has been incorporated into the health guidance values for organic mercury exposure, the benefit of influenza vaccine with reduced or standard thimerosal content outweighs the potential risk, if any, for thimerosal (45,48).
+Because pregnant women are at increased risk for influenza-related complications and because a substantial safety margin has been incorporated into the health guidance values for organic mercury exposure, the benefit of influenza vaccine with reduced or standard thimerosal content outweighs the potential risk, if any, for thimerosal (59,63).